 What makes Eatwell unique?

-EATWELL is an assistive tableware set designed for people to eat independently.
-It's universal, user-centric design can be used by anyone but especially benefit those with cognitive (such as Alzheimer's and other dementias), motor (Parkinson's disease, various scleroses), and physical (injury, infirmity) impairments.
-After years of research and development, EATWELL won a few international awards including first place at Stanford Design Challenge out of 52 teams in 15 countries and was also named one of the 20 best inventions of the year by Time Magazine.
+Eatwell is an assistive tableware set meticulously designed to empower individuals to eat independently.
+While its universal, user-centered design can be used by anyone, it is especially beneficial for those with cognitive impairments (such as Alzheimer's and other dementias), motor challenges (like Parkinson's disease and multiple sclerosis), and physical limitations (due to injury or infirmity).
+After years of dedicated research and development, Eatwell has earned international recognition, including first place at the Stanford Design Challenge among 52 teams from 15 countries, and was named one of Time Magazine's "20 Best Inventions of the Year."

-Therefore I chose blue to be the inner color since there is no food that comes in the color of blue.
+Therefore we chose blue to be the inner color since there is no food that comes in the color of blue.

 I also chose to use red and yellow to help stimulate their appetite.